jhberges/camel-consul-leader/README.md

 Where `${camel-consul-leader.version} is a property containing a released version of this artifact.

+The artifact is published via [Sonatype's OSS repository manager](http://oss.sonatype.org), and is synced to Maven Central from there.
+Hence propagation to central is on it's terms.

 ### Mark the route to be controlled as non-autostartup

 For example: